Botcopy/docs/docs/responses/botcopy-custom-payloads.md

 If the outcome of the location prompt is successful (user consents), the sub-action defined in the `success` field will be executed.
 If the outcome of the location prompt is unsuccessful (user denies or error occurs), the sub-action defined in the `error` field will be executed.
 The result of the location prompt is added to conversation parameters in Dialogflow CX and conversation context in Dialogflow ES.

+This action can be used on Cards (inside buttons), Carousels, Suggestions, and Lists.

 **Usage**:

 - This action is useful for getting the longitude and latitude of a user and placing it in conversation context.